-Amazon Pay and Login with Amazon supports this split payment scenario by allowing you to submit up to 10 Authorize requests against the Order Reference object, letting you map these payment events to your internal business processes.
-Any Declined or Closed authorisations without any captures don't count toward the limit.
+Amazon Pay and Login with Amazon supports this split payment scenario by allowing you to submit up to 10 Authorize requests against the Order Reference object, allowing you to map these payment events to your internal business processes.
+Any Declined or Closed authorizations without any captures don't count toward the limit.

-In a deferred payment scenario, a buyer places an order with you online, but you don't capture a payment from them until a specific milestone is met.
-For example, if you let buyers pre-order items, or if an item is back-ordered, you might have a business policy that you don't collect the payment until the item ships.
+In a deferred payment scenario, a buyer places an order with you online, but you do not capture a payment from them until a specific milestone is met.
+For example, if you allow buyers to pre-order items, or if an item is back-ordered, you might have a business policy that you don't collect the payment until the item ships.

-Assuming that your company's policy is to collect the payment when a back-ordered item ships out, you don't execute the Authorize call until the item is available, and then you call the Capture operation when the item ships.
+Assuming that your company's policy is to collect the payment when a back-ordered item ships, you don't execute the Authorize call until the item is available, and then you call the Capture operation when the item ships.
 The deferred payment scenario looks something like this:

 The illustration shows that the order was placed and the Order Reference object was confirmed, but the Authorize operation was not called until the item was available in stock and ready to be shipped.
 The call to the Capture operation is made when the pre-ordered item is shipped to the buyer.